aasim782/aasim782/README.md

-## 🔭 I’m currently looking for new opportunities .!!
+## 🔭 I’m working as a Software Engineer .!!
-- 🎓 I have successfull completed the Bachelor of Information Technology at University of Moratuwa - (Second class upper division)
+- 🎓 I have successfull completed the Bachelor of Information Technology at University of Moratuwa.
 - 🎓 I have successfully completed the Higher National Diploma in Information Technology –
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators